browserengineering/book/book/http.md

 A URL looks like this:

 ::: {.cmd html=True}
-    python3 infra/annotate-code.py <<EOF
+    python3 infra/annotate_code.py <<EOF
     [http][tl|Scheme]://[example.org][bl|Hostname][/index.html][tl|Path]
     EOF
 :::

-This URL has three several parts the scheme explains *how* to get the information; the host explains *where* to get it; and the path explains *what* information to get.
+This URL has three parts: the scheme explains *how* to get the information; the host explains *where* to get it; and the path explains *what* information to get.